raindropio/help/docs/using/collections-groups/index.md

 ### Nested collections

 </summary>

+Nested collections give your an extra level of flexibility and power.

 Keep your ever-growing collections list neat and organized with nested collections.
 For example, you might create "parent" collection called "Music" and put "Pop", "Rock" and "Electronic" underneath.